Sutcenes/MovementOnTheWorld_TacoSupport/README.md

 Simply put the "MoW.taco" into the *markers* folder of your Blish-HUD installation.
 Tutorial in the [Wiki](https://github.com/Sutcenes/MovementOnTheWorld_TacoSupport/wiki) section.

+You can get an overview of the work at: https://mp-repo.blishhud.com/MoW.taco.html

 ___List of Maps with Champion Markers___
 - All Core